-In quartile 4, there has been a small shift in female since the 2020 report, from 38.4% to 41.86%.
-The trend of male been more represented in the higher quartiles is typical across all sectors including Higher Education.
+In quartile 4, we continue to see a shift in female representation in our most senior positions and, relative to the 2021 report, this has moved from 41.86% to 49.51%.
+The trend of males making up a bigger proportion in the higher quartiles is typical across all sectors, including Higher Education.
 Our plans to address the gender pay gap and to have more female representation at higher grades is presented in the next section of this report.